Last Updated on May 11, 2024 by Eden

 K-pop groups often face plenty of struggles and challenges as they work toward success.
 One worst nightmare scenario that kpop idols often try to avoid is the dreaded black ocean.

-The term ‘black ocean’ is a familiar one in kpop fan culture.
+The term ‘black ocean’ is a familiar one in kpop fan culture and it happens when the crowd turns off their lightsticks, making the venue go dark.
 The experience of a black ocean can be demoralizing for kpop groups and their fans and it can even affect the performance of a k-pop group.

 Ideally, groups (and fans) never experience a black ocean at a k-pop concert.
 When this horrible trend does happen, it’s often the result of a kpop fan war or disapproval on the part of fans.